Skip to content

 The Regulation entity defines a relevant legal regulation that the business operation must comply with.
 Often regulations are divided in regulation articles.

 A RegulationArticle entity is an article in a regulation.
-Dividing the regulation into articles can help in planning to comply and reporting on the effectiveness of the associated activities.
+Dividing the regulation into articles can help in planning compliance approaches and reporting on the effectiveness of the associated activities.

 The Threat entity describes a particular threat to the organization's operations that must either be guarded against or some form of mitigation must be in place to reduce its impact.